 Scope

 A Mobile ID Device, for purposes of this document, is defined as a portable biometric acquisition station used by governmental organizations to capture high quality biometric samples of one or more modalities from a subject – done in near-real-time at any (even remote) location.
 It is expected to operate in relatively unconstrained conditions.
 It is not intended to be stationary and hardwired to a much larger system.
+With the advent of hand-held technology such as smart phones capable of high resolution photography, voice capture, fingerprint capture, and possibly even iris image capture -- the definition of mobile ID devices is appropriately extended to include those types of devices.

 The functions performed or supported by the Mobile ID Device are: